 Go a step farther and purchase access to The Author Academy, a one stop shop for almost everything an author needs – marketing advice, checklists, book layouts, etc., etc., etc.!
 It’s packed, and they only charge you once for all the incredible tools.
 I’ve only begun to sift through all the great content.

 Do you know of any great programs for authors?
-Leave a comment below and I’ll check it out.
+Send me a message and I’ll check it out.